khadijakubr/khadijakubr/README.md

 # Hi there, I'm Khadija 👋

-I'm an Informatics student passionate about technology, even though I started learning tech a bit late and came from a different field — my enthusiasm keeps me moving forward.
+I’m an Informatics student passionate about technology.
+Although I started learning tech a bit later and came from a different field, my enthusiasm keeps me moving forward.
+This GitHub page is where I share both my campus assignments and personal projects.

 💻 My current focus:
 - iOS Development with **Swift**